BatGap Logo

 Rick: Here’s a question that came in from Charles Cook in Tampa, Florida.
 He asked, “Do you have a favorite teacher or teaching and/or a favorite book?”

 Tom: I’m always dissatisfied with pretty much every teaching, including my own.
-And I haven’t written a book because I just feel like… I’ve written quite a lot in my blog, so check it out.
+I haven’t written a book because I just feel like… I’ve written quite a lot in my blog, so check it out.
 I think it’s pretty good.

 Rick: Maybe someday you’ll cobble all your blog things into a book.

 Rick: Yeah, the key is to get to the experience that the words represent.
-I mean, if someone asked you, “Can you recommend some good cookbooks?”
-You could say, “Yeah, this, this, this and this”, and a person could starve to death reading those cookbooks and reading about all the wonderful dishes you can make, but the point is to actually make the dish and eat it.
+I mean, if someone asked you, “Can you recommend some good cookbooks?” you could say, “Yeah, this, this, this, and this,” and a person could starve to death reading those cookbooks and reading about all the wonderful dishes you can make.
+But the point is to actually make the dish and eat it.

 Tom: Yeah, absolutely.
 Yeah.
-Yeah.
-So, I mean, that’s right.

 Rick: Yeah.
 Cool.
-Well, we’ve gone on for a couple hours, which is my typical little thing that I do with these interviews.
-They’re usually a couple hours long.
+Well, we’ve gone on for a couple of hours, which is my typical little thing that I do with these interviews.
+They’re usually a couple of hours long.
 Any concluding remarks you feel like making?

-Rick: Yeah, I’ll create a page on batgap.com that links to your website, and you give me some stuff.
+Rick: Yeah, I’ll create a page on batgap.com that links to your website, and you can give me some stuff.
 I’ve already created the page.
 I’ll put it up as soon as the interview is up, which will probably be Monday morning.

 Rick: Okay.
 I can link to your Facebook page also for people.